 Badass Adorable: In 61 Hours, it is revealed that decades ago, the US Army ran an experiment on Army brats to try to identify children who did not have a typical fear response.
 A monster movie was screened on military bases with a secret camera hooked up to capture the children in the audience precisely 18 frames after the monster makes its first appearance.
 The only one they captured without a fear response?
 6-year old Reacher.
 Lunging TOWARDS the screen.
 With a switchblade.
 Which he managed to deploy in 3/4 of a second.

 Ballistic Discount: Reacher has robbed illicit arms dealers more than once.
 Why do they not expect this?
 Who knows.

-Inverted then subverted in Bad Luck and Trouble, where a shady pawn shop owner pulls a gun on Reacher instead of selling him one.
+Double subverted in Bad Luck and Trouble, where a shady pawn shop owner pulls a gun on Reacher instead of selling him one.
 Reacher is surprised, but his fist can still move faster than the owner's reaction time.

 The Big Guy: Reacher stands at 6ft'5, and is built like a brick wall.

 Black and Gray Morality: Briefly discussed in The Hard Way.
 As Pauling puts it, in their situation, there are no good guys.
 Just bad guys and worse guys.
 The worst guy ends up being an extremely good guy, making this a definite subversion.

 Blatant Lies: Sometimes Reacher indulges in this.
 For example, in 61 Hours, regarding his old desk:

 Amanda: There's a big dent on the right hand side.
 People say you made it, with someone's head.